-For example, if the Fill Start Delay is set to 7 and the Ground Rod Delay is set to 5:
+System Discharge and Fill Example: If the Fill Start Delay is set to 7 seconds and the Ground Rod Delay is set to 5 seconds:

-- 1. The gun trigger is released.

-- 2. After 5 seconds the ground rod lowers.

-- 3. In 2 more seconds the isolation valve lowers.
+- 1. The gun trigger is released and the electrostatic request signal is disabled. - 2.
+Fill Start Delay (7) and Ground Rod Delay (5) begin at the same time. - 3.
+After 5 seconds, the ground rod lowers and discharges the system. - 4.
+Two seconds later the isolation valve lowers and the system begins to fill.

-The actual time that the system takes to discharge depends on these settings, the gun type, and the hose length.
+The discharge time prior to the ground lowering depends on the gun type and hose length.